 What Is Distilled Water Used For?

-When we drink tap water or bottled water, we get important nutrients such as calcium and magnesium.
-We won’t get this when drinking distilled water — that’s why it’s not recommended to drink after fasting (1).
+When we drink tap water or bottled water, our body receives important nutrients such as calcium and magnesium.
+As distillation can’t distinguish good materials from bad, they will also be removed — this is why you shouldn’t drink it while fasting (1).

-Distilled water plays a massive role in the medical industry.
-Due to its purity, it’s safe to use for various purposes, these include:
+Distilled water plays an essential role in the medical industry.
+Its purity means it is hygienic and safe to use for various purposes, including:

-- Cleaning instruments: All instruments used on a person must be sterilized.
-Because distilled water is free of minerals, it won’t leave water spots or stains on the equipment.
+- Cleaning instruments: All medical instruments must be sterilized before and after use.
+As distilled water contains no minerals, it won’t leave any dirt or harmful materials on the equipment.

-- Wound cleaning: Distilled water is preferred when cleaning small or large wounds.
-There’s no bacteria or microbes in the water that could cause an infection, making it the best option.
+- Wound cleaning: Distilled water is important when cleaning wounds or during surgery.
+There are no bacteria or microbes in the water that could cause an infection, making it the safest option.

-- Pre-surgery: Surgeons must clean their hands and forearms by scrubbing before surgery.
-They wash their hands clean using disinfectant soap and then rinse with distilled water to keep the whole process sterile.
-Distilled water prevents any bacteria from reactivating on the skin.
+- Pre-surgery: Surgeons must clean their hands thoroughly before operating.
+They wash their hands using disinfectant soap, then rinse them with distilled water to prevent any bacteria from reactivating on their skin.

-- In dentists’ offices: Distilled water is used to rinse away potential bacteria after a root canal or tooth extraction.
+- For dentists: Distilled water is used to rinse away potential bacteria after a root canal or tooth extraction.

-Continuous Positive Airway Pressure (CPAP) machines are vital devices for those with sleep apnea.
+Continuous Positive Airway Pressure (CPAP) machines are essential devices for people with sleep apnea.

-A CPAP machine applies air pressure while you sleep to keep airways open.
-Some CPAP machines have an integrated heated humidifier to help prevent dry mouth or nasal congestion (2).
-Using distilled water in the humidifier keeps it free of any mineral or bacterial build-up.
+A CPAP machine applies air pressure while you sleep to keep your airways open.
+Some CPAP machines have an integrated heated humidifier to help prevent a dry mouth or nasal congestion (2).
+Using distilled water in the humidifier keeps it free from any mineral or bacterial build-up.

-Humidifiers are essential in the home of those with sinus or allergy problems, or dry skin.
-You can use regular tap water in these devices, however it can quickly cause a build-up of minerals.
-When using distilled water, your humidifier is kept clean and ready to improve your home environment.
+Humidifiers are important for people with sinus or allergy problems, or dry skin.
+Although it is possible to use standard tap water in these devices, it can quickly cause a build-up of minerals.
+Using distilled water means your humidifier will be kept clean and can continue improving the air quality in your home.

 Canned fruits and vegetables often use distilled water.
-Not only will this ensure the cleanliness of the product, but it will also preserve color and taste.
-Distilled water will reduce spoilage as well.
+This will not only ensure the cleanliness of the product but will also preserve its color and taste.
+Distilled water will slow down the spoiling process.

 Cars and Trucks

-Minerals found in water can quickly corrode internal parts of an engine.
-It’s therefore common to use distilled water for maintenance.
-Distilled water is often used for the following purposes:
+Minerals in untreated water can quickly corrode the internal parts of an engine.
+This is why distilled water is widely used in car operation and maintenance.
+It is often used for the following purposes: